-The following table represents the Company's securitized residential mortgage loans classified as held for investment at June 30, 2010 and December 31, 2009.
-At June 30, 2010, approximately 56% of the Company's securitized loans are adjustable rate mortgage loans and 44% are fixed rate mortgage loans.
+The following table represents the Company's securitized residential mortgage loans classified as held for investment at September 30, 2010 and December 31, 2009.
+At September 30, 2010, approximately 56% of the Company's securitized loans are adjustable rate mortgage loans and 44% are fixed rate mortgage loans.
 All of the adjustable rate loans held for investment are hybrid adjustable rate mortgages ("ARMs").
 Hybrid ARMs are mortgages that have interest rates that are fixed for an initial period (typically three, five, seven or ten years) and thereafter reset at regular intervals subject to interest rate caps.
-The periodic cap on all hybrid ARMs in the securitized loan portfolio range from 0.00% to 2.00% and from 0.00% to 3.00% for the quarters ended June 30, 2010 and December 31, 2009, respectively.
+The periodic cap on all hybrid ARMs in the securitized loan portfolio range from 0.00% to 3.00% for the quarters ended September 30, 2010 and December 31, 2009, respectively.
 The securitized loans held for investment are carried at their principal balance outstanding, plus premiums or discounts, less an allowance for loan losses.